 "A lot of us have ridden 100 miles a day ... but a lot of us haven't ridden 100 miles consecutively for several days," Dickenson said.

 The greater goal for the church-going athletes, though, will be to celebrate and promote Bike for the Light, a nationwide organization that assists missionaries in their journeys across the United States.
 The group is an offshoot of the larger organization, Speed-for-Light, which has the same purpose.

 "The first Bike for the Light tour was just me," said the group's founder Johnny Kelley of Florida.

 Kelley started Bike for the Light in 2008, and since has traveled thousands of miles with supporters from the Mexico to the Canada borders, and from the West Coast to the East Coast.

-"For some reason, when you show up on a bike, people want to listen," said Kelley, who usually stops each night to speak to those who want to listen along
+"For some reason, when you show up on a bike, people want to listen," said Kelley, who usually stops each night to speak to those who want to listen along the way.

 The group that will ride alongside Kelley this week will travel to Cuba on the first day, which many of the riders are considering the toughest stretch.
 The following four days, they will then continue to Albuquerque, Clines Corners, Roswell, Carlsbad, Alamogordo, and then will finish at the Texas-New Mexico border.